LucasVance/intervals-icu-planner/README.md

 ### 2. GitHub Actions Secrets

 To allow the script to securely access your Intervals.icu account, you must add your Athlete ID and API Key as "Repository secrets".
-They can be found at the bottom of the [intervals.icu settings](https://intervals.icu/settings) page
+They can be found at the bottom of the [intervals.icu settings](https://intervals.icu/settings) page.

 1. In your GitHub repository, go to **Settings** > **Secrets and variables** > **Actions**.
 2. Click the **"New repository secret"** button.